ctnava/rxtechnotes/6_community_pharmacy.md

 #### ❗❗❗ Counseling, Record Keeping, & Drug Utilization Review (DUR)

-The ***Omnibus Budget Reconcillation Act (OBRA-90 or "the Omnibus", 1990)*** was a major federal law affecting Medicaid prescription drug programs.
+The **Omnibus Budget Reconciliation Act (OBRA-90, 1990)** was a major federal law affecting Medicaid prescription drug programs.
 It mandates that states receiving federal funds must require pharmacists to:

 - 📄 **Maintain Patient Medication Profiles**: Pharmacies must maintain records (on-site for a minimum of 2 years) of a patient’s medication history to support counseling and DUR obligations.
 - 📋 **Conduct DURs**: Evaluate prescriptions to identify adverse effects, therapeutic duplication, drug–disease contraindications, incorrect dosage or duration, and drug–drug interactions.